bablokb/cp-datalogger/src.receiver_service/Readme.md

 [send_udp](../docs/core_config_tasks.md) task) or a datalogger (using the [GW_TX_TYPE `UDP`](../docs/gateway_config.md)).

-The service is simple: it only saves the data to a file for later processing.
+The service is configurable and executes a list of tasks for every record it receives.

 Installation